James Renner: Fiction

 Renner's first novel, The Man From Primrose Lane, was published by Sarah Crichton Books, an imprint of Farrar, Straus and Giroux, in March 2012.
 The novel follows a best-selling author as he investigates the murder of a mysterious recluse known as "the man with a thousand mittens."
 In 2013, Warner Bros. optioned the rights to adapt The Man From Primrose Lane as a film starring Bradley Cooper.
 When the deal failed to proceed, Renner worked with Working Title Films to pitch a television series pilot that was picked up by Fox in 2017.
 Feature director Alexandre Aja (The Hills Have Eyes, The 9th Life of Louis Drax) will direct and produce the series.

 His second novel, The Great Forgetting, was released November 10, 2015.
 The sci-fi thriller, set in the fictional town of Franklin Mills, Ohio tells the story of history teacher Jack Felter as he returns to his pastoral childhood home to care for his ailing father and is pulled into a grand conspiracy involving the rewriting of American history.

-Renner is a regular contributor to the short horror story series Dark Screams.

 Film

 In 2004, Renner directed an adaptation of Stephen King's short story "All That You Love Will Be Carried Away".
 King granted Renner the rights to adapt this story as part of his Dollar Baby program for aspiring filmmakers.
 It was an official selection at the 2005 Montreal World Film Festival.

 In 2005, Renner visited reclusive author J.D.
 Salinger at the author's home in New Hampshire.
 Renner released a documentary about The Catcher in the Rye and his road trip to visit Salinger in 2009.
 It is available online, in serialized form.

-Currently Renner is filming a documentary following his pursuit of the remaining casques and keys presented in Byron Preiss’s The Secret: A Treasure Hunt.

-Renner led a forensic genealogy based effort to find the killer of Barbara Blatnick, a 17 year old girl from Ohio who was killed in 1987.

-Personal

-Renner resides in Akron, Ohio, with his wife and two children.

 Honors and awards

-In the December 2005 issue of Cleveland Magazine, Renner was named one of the city's 30 most interesting people.

 Renner's stories have been published in The Best American Crime Reporting and The Best Creative Nonfiction anthologies.